MicrosoftDocs/visualstudio-docs/subscriptions/aliasing.md

 ---
-title: Signing in to Visual Studio Subscriptions May Fail with Aliases
+title: Signing in to Visual Studio Subscriptions May Fail with Aliases | Microsoft Docs
 Author: evanwindom
 Ms.author: jaunger
 Manager: evelynp